 For further information about this, please view the School’s Child Protection and Safeguarding Policy.

-6. How long we keep personal data
+7. How we keep personal data

-The School will retain personal data securely and only in line with how long it is necessary to keep for a legitimate and lawful reason.
 Typically, the legal recommendation for how long to keep ordinary staff and pupil personnel files is up to 7 years following departure from the School.
 However, incident reports, safeguarding files and related records will need to be kept much longer, in accordance with specific legal requirements and official guidance.
+The School currently keeps all safeguarding files indefinitely pending official guidance following the recommendations of the national Independent Inquiry into Child Sexual Abuse.

 A limited and reasonable amount of information will be kept for archiving purposes, for example data of historic value and interest, such as photographs, lists of pupils and records of events.
 Where you have requested we no longer keep in touch with you, we will need to keep a record of the fact in order to fulfil your wishes (called a "suppression record").